SC

 Even a small additional fund makes a bigger difference than most people expect, because of compound interest.
 Every extra dollar you add starts earning returns, and those returns earn more returns over time.
 The sooner you add the money, the longer it has to grow.

 This calculator shows you the complete picture: how much your extra money is worth at the end of your chosen period, how much interest it alone generates, and how much better off you are compared to doing nothing extra.
+If you are working toward a specific target, try the savings goal calculator to find out exactly how long it takes to get there.

 How the Calculation Works